DCC-UAB/xnap-project-ed_group_10/README.md

 - Additionally, CrossEntropyLoss enhances numerical stability compared to the previous sequence of F.log_softmax and F.nll_loss.
 It handles potential issues of overflow or underflow more effectively, ensuring more reliable and accurate loss calculations.
 - Furthermore, using CrossEntropyLoss improves code clarity and simplicity.
 It allows for a cleaner implementation by directly utilizing a specific loss function designed for multi-class classification tasks.
 This approach conveys the intention of the loss calculation more clearly, making the code easier to read and understand.

+### Different Optimizers used

+* Adam: The Adam optimizer is a widely used optimization algorithm in deep learning.
+It combines the advantages of two other popular optimizers, AdaGrad and RMSProp, by incorporating adaptive learning rates and momentum.
+Adam calculates the adaptive learning rates for each parameter based on their past gradients and uses momentum to accelerate convergence.
+This optimizer is known for its efficiency, fast convergence, and robust performance across a wide range of tasks and architectures.
+  In our initial implementation, we used the Adam optimizer as it is a reliable choice for image classification.
+It provides a good balance between speed and performance, making it a suitable optimizer for our problem.
+* AdamW: AdamW is a variant of the Adam optimizer that incorporates weight decay regularization, also known as L2 regularization.
+Weight decay helps prevent overfitting by adding a penalty term to the loss function that encourages the model to have smaller weights.
+The original Adam optimizer did not include weight decay directly in its update rule, but AdamW modifies the algorithm to include this regularization term.
+By doing so, AdamW can handle weight decay more effectively and potentially improve the generalization performance of the model.

+  The hypotesis behind the change in optimizer is as follows:
+* We do not expect it to significantly outperform Adam in our image classification task.
+This is because weight decay regularization is more commonly beneficial in scenarios where the model has a large number of parameters, such as big natural language processing tasks or complex architectures.
+* In image classification, the impact of weight decay may be less pronounced, as the model's parameters are primarily influenced by the image features rather than the textual components.
+Nonetheless, we are curious to evaluate the performance of AdamW and see if it offers any advantages in our specific setting.

 ### Different Learning Rate Schedulers used

 - MultiStepLR: The MultiStepLR scheduler is the default scheduler provided in our base project.
 It is a learning rate adjustment strategy that reduces the learning rate at specific moments during training.
 It requires a list of milestones (epochs) and reduces the learning rate by a factor of gamma at each of these milestones.